Some of the links on this site are affiliate links.

 Investors in Farmland LP have two options for their investment.
 They can choose to either invest in a limited partnership or a proprietary REIT.

 The fund started off only offering the limited partnership, hence the LP in the name.
 However, a few years in, the management team decided to create a REIT to facilitate more investment opportunities.
+Both of these are private, non-traded investments.

 Limited partnerships and REITs are treated differently in a number of ways including tax consequences, legal structure, and regulation.